Trump crowd grows, clashes with protesters ahead of rally

 The request was made by John Hope Franklin for Reconciliation, a nonprofit that promotes racial equality, and the Greenwood Centre Ltd., which owns commercial real estate, on behalf of the two locals described as having compromised immune systems and being particularly vulnerable to COVID-19.

-On Friday, while city workers erected a high metal fence to completely barricade the Trump rally site, tempers heated as several Black Tulsans walked up to a corner where Trump supporters were bellowing religious messages through bullhorns.
+While city workers erected a high metal fence Friday to completely barricade the Trump rally site, tempers heated as several Black Tulsans walked up to a corner where the Trump faithful shouted religious messages through bullhorns.

-In the blocks between the BOK Center and a nearby Juneteenth celebration in the city’s historic Greenwood District, people gathered at two spots on separate corners to paint murals on brick walls of buildings.
+Abrienne Smith squared off with one after the other of the Trump backers, talking about killings of African Americans.
+Smith said she did it for her Black son.

+Pamela Drake, an older African American woman, wore a red “Make America Great Again” and carried a small American flag as she walked in sprinkling rain to claim a place in line for the Trump rally.
+She and her friend, Kathy Minartz, said they had no fear of catching the coronavirus or of violent protests.

 Meanwhile, Tulsa’s Republican mayor, G.T.
-Bynum, rescinded a day-old curfew he had imposed for the area around the BOK Center ahead of the rally.
+Bynum, rescinded a day-old curfew he had imposed for the area around the BOK Center where some had camped out for days already ahead of the rally.
 The curfew took effect Thursday night and was supposed to remain until Sunday morning, however Trump tweeted Friday that he had spoken to Bynum and that the mayor told him he would rescind it.

 Bynum said he got rid of the curfew at the request of the U.S. Secret Service.
 In his executive order establishing the curfew, Bynum said he was doing so at the request of law enforcement who had intelligence that “individuals from organized groups who have been involved in destructive and violent behavior in other States are planning to travel to the City of Tulsa for purposes of causing unrest in and around the rally.”